Woven or elastic sling?

 enables larger and heavier babies and childrento be carried

 can be used for a long time

-By the way, we always recommend our longer cloth for beginners.
-With it you can use almost all binding options.
+By the way, we always recommend our longer cloth for those starting to wear.
+This means that you can use almost all binding options.